jgoguen/calibre-kobo-driver/README.md

    of the conversion window)
 1. Click **OK**

-### Special Note

-You should turn off the built-in KoboTouch driver (authored by David Forrester) while using this plugin.
-On rare occasions, calibre may inadvertently select the built-in KoboTouch driver instead of this plugin.
-But do not turn off the built-in Kobo driver.

 ### Adding Arbitrary Styles

 The device driver plugin, through the base KoboTouch driver provided with